 I was connected to a HelloFresh live chat customer support agent within 1 to 2 minutes each time I reached out.
 Although Hungryroot’s online chatbot proved to be more helpful than HelloFresh’s, the chatbot still can’t compete with a live human.

-HelloFresh also has a phone line available from 11 am to 7 pm EST, 7 days per week.
+HelloFresh also has a phone line available from 11 am to 7 pm ET, 7 days per week.
 This is a useful way to connect with live customer support, but I still find 24/7 live chat the easiest way to connect with HelloFresh live agents.
 You can even do so via the app on your mobile device, so customer support live agents are always a few taps away.

 Hungryroot’s chatbot directs you to an email address when it can’t answer your question.
 I tested the email service a few times and found that customer support takes 24 to 48 hours to respond.